krishanu-ds/krishanu-ds/README.md

 - 👋 Hi, I’m Krishanu Dutta
 - 👀 I’m interested in Data Scientist
-- 🌱 I’m currently learning Python, ML, DL
+- 🌱 I have expertise in Python, ML, DNN,RNN,CNN
-- 💞️ I’m looking to collaborate on Python,Machine Learning Projects
 - 📫 How to reach me krishanudutta674@gmail.com

 <!---